 3. His driver as noted in his communication picks you up outside of baggage claim, with a sign bearing your name.
 If you did not get a driver name/number because you were travelling and unable to accept email, just look for someone with a sign.
 Enjoy the ride!
 If you arrive during the day, you’ll go through the Rajaji National Forest so watch out for elephants! 🙂 If you arrive at night, you go through Rishikesh town and the journey is a little longer.

-5. You do NOT need to pay the driver directly.
-He should not ask you for money.
-We will collect money and pay Ashu later.
+5. If you are able to exchange some money at the airport ($100-$200) you can pay the driver when you are dropped off.
+If for any reason you are unable to get rupees before arriving to Rishikesh, we will collect money and pay Ashu later.
 You can tip 100-200 rupees if you wish, directly to the driver.
 You can also tip later if you don’t have cash on you.

 6. It is unlikely that your driver will speak English.
 Keep Ashu’s phone number in case you need to reach someone.

 7. When you arrive to the ashram, go to directly reception and tell them you’re checking in for Anandra’s teacher training.
 You’ll have to fill out some forms and let them copy your passport, and then you’ll get the room keys.
-If you’re arriving between 8PM and 8AM please contact us for special room key retrieval information.
+If you’re arriving between 8PM and 8AM please make sure to connect with Ashu so he can arrange for the driver to have your room key in advance.
+Also note for late night/early morning arrivals, the guard at the gate will give you your room key in exchange for your passport that you can pickup later in the day when you fill out the necessary check in forms in the registration office.

 Staying at other ashrams, guesthouses, or hotels before or after our training: